MOVEMENT TO CONTACT

 Tip

-Use your joes to create a terrain model for you, and let your pointman handle route planning
+Use your RTO to create a terrain model for you, and let your pointman handle route planning

 Assign teams if you haven’t already.
 You will need primary and secondary EPW and Aid & Litter teams